QubesOS/qubes-posts/2025-07-XX-qubes-documentation-migrating-to-read-the-docs.md

 ## How will this affect the security of the documentation?

-The source files for all official Qubes documentation will continue to be stored in the [qubes-doc](https://github.com/QubesOS/qubes-doc) Git repository with [PGP-signed tags and commits](https://www.qubes-os.org/security/verifying-signatures/#how-to-verify-signatures-on-git-repository-tags-and-commits), just as they are now.
+The source files for all official Qubes documentation will continue to be stored in the [qubes-doc](https://github.com/QubesOS/qubes-doc) Git repository with [PGP-signed tags and commits](/security/verifying-signatures/#how-to-verify-signatures-on-git-repository-tags-and-commits), just as they are now.
 In that sense, the security of the documentation won't change at all.
 The main change is that Read the Docs will replace GitHub as the platform that generates the documentation from the source files and hosts the generated documentation.

 ## How will the migration proceed?

-Over the next 20 days, the community will test the new documentation.
+Over the next 20 days, between now and <TODO_YYYY-MM-DD>, the community will test the new documentation.
 During this period, the current documentation will be frozen, which means that no pull requests will be merged.
 After the testing period has concluded, the documentation team will evaluate the results and make any changes that are needed.
 Once the migration is complete, we'll make a final announcement, and the new documentation hosted on Read the Docs will officially replace the current documentation.

 ## What can I do to help?